-As well as providing substantive information about criminal law and its enforcement, it enables you to engage with the methodological foundations of research and scholarship, and to appreciate their implications for penal policymaking and practice.
+As well as providing substantive information about criminal law and its enforcement, LLM Criminal Justice enables you to engage with the methodological foundations of research and scholarship, and to appreciate their implications for penal policymaking and practice.

 The emphasis is on understanding issues, problems, institutions, processes and cultures of penal law and policy, against a backdrop of ever-increasing globalisation in criminality and law enforcement across national boundaries.